+18 | Commercial Content | T&C's Apply | Play Responsibly | Publishing Principles

 New signings summer 2025 window

-Arsenal's summer 2025 transfer window has been marked by strategic acquisitions aimed at strengthening key areas of the squad.
+Arsenal's summer 2025 transfer window was marked by strategic acquisitions aimed at strengthening key areas of the squad.

-There are also reports that Arsenal are looking to hijack rivals Tottenham’s move for Crystal Palace star Eberechi Eze, showing serious intent to bring the dynamic playmaker to the Emirates.
+Arsenal also beat rivals Tottenham to the punch for Crystal Palace star Eberechi Eze, showing serious intent to bring the dynamic playmaker to the Emirates.

 PlayerNationalityPrevious ClubFee